 A Leaflet summarising the topics covered by the Publication Plan is available for download.

-At this stage, the council is seeking feedback on whether the Plan has been prepared in accordance with the Duty to Co-operate, legal and procedural requirements and whether it is sound when considered against the 'Tests of Soundness' set out in National Policy, namely whether the Plan is:
+At this stage, the council sought feedback on whether the Plan was prepared in accordance with the Duty to Co-operate, legal and procedural requirements and whether it is sound when considered against the 'Tests of Soundness' set out in National Policy, namely whether the Plan is:

 A: Positively Prepared